ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
 <br>Simon </a> <br /> As a product manger, I think we should be obtaining user feedback about new features as soon as we can.</td>
 <td>N/A</td>
-<td>UI wireframe and obtain user feedback/Create and circulate questionnaire regarding UI wireframe</td>
+<td>Create and circulate questionnaire regarding UI wireframe/Build basic versions of games and obtain user feedback</td>
 <td>You've done well to circulate a questionnaire on your UI wireframe, and to use that information to inform your user stories.
 This will help you improve the design of your product and give you a good insight into the needs of your users.
 One thing that is very clear is that you need some instructions on how to use the games.
 You may also need some instructions on how to login.
 Perhaps you could provide some written instructions on how to use your product, since it won't be abundantly clear how to use it without explicitly laying out the steps to take.
 You could even provide an instructional video which guides the user through the process of using the application.
-The main point here is that I think you may find that some of your end-users will need some assistance with logging in before they feel to do this by themselves.</td>
+The main point here is that I think you may find that some of your end-users will need some assistance with logging in before they feel to do this by themselves.
+As for the games, they look great.
+You've styled them nicely.
+But they're written in JavaScript.
+You'll have to convert the JavaScript codebase to TypeScript.
+This may be a little tedious, but you should be able to do it.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Simon </a> <br /> As a sponsor, I want the UI and UX design to meet the needs of the users.</td>
+ <br>Simon </a> <br /> As a sponsor, I want the games to be fun and interactive.</td>
- <td>N/A</td>
+ <td>Games</td>
- <td>UI wireframe and obtain user feedback</td>
+ <td>Build basic versions of games and obtain user feedback.</td>
- <td>I think this wireframe is clean and straightforward.
+ <td>I think the games you have built are styled nicely.
+They are engaging and aren't overcomplicated.
 I do think, however, that the feature of playing against friends might be a little complicated for our end-users without any guidance on what this means and how it works.
-You may need to create a video which explains how the application works, or even some written instructions which detail how to login, play the games and play against friends.</td>
+You may need to create a video which explains how the application works in general, or even some written instructions which detail how to login, play the games and play against friends.
+This is worth pursuing and building into the application as soon as possible.</td>
 </tr>
 </tr>
 </table>